Fourth of July 2023Updated: December 23, 2022

 Independence Day History

 On June 11th, 1776 the Second Continental Congress met in Philadelphia to formally sever ties with Great Britain.
-Thomas Jefferson, who considered an esteemed writer, was selected to draft the document.
+Thomas Jefferson, who was considered an esteemed writer, was selected to draft the document.
 After 86 revisions and on July 4th, 1776 the Continental Congress signed the final version.

 The first readings of the document included ringing of bells and band music.
 The following Fourth of July Congress was adjourned in Philadelphia and everybody celebrated with bells, bonfires and fireworks.
 Soon these customs spread to other areas within the 13 colonies and new customs began to develop such as picnics, speeches, games, military displays and of course fireworks.
 These traditions continued for almost a century before Congress finally established Independence Day as a holiday.